Home » Rome » Pantheon Rome tour

 As with all religious places in Italy, visitors should dress appropriately to enter the ancient building.

-It is better not to wear flip-flops and be quiet for the duration of your visit.
+It is better not to wear flip-flops and be quiet during your visit.

 Sources